flipdeezy/HitPlanRenamer/README.md

 # HitPlanRenamer

-A **Fallout 4 F4SE** helper plugin to rename known plans for Hitman’s Fallout 76 settlement object port.
+A **Fallout 4 F4SE** helper plugin to rename known plans for Hitman’s Fallout 76 settlement object mod.
 It provides utilities for removing or re-applying a “known” prefix (`"(Known) - "`) to plans, as well as storing and restoring known-plan states across saves.

 ---